(ordered by seriousness) ESL Vocabulary Lists Parts of Speech Lists A-Z Idioms and Proverbs Grammar Videos

-These terms will normally start a sentence, but it is possible to create a smoother transition by replacing the full stop / period before this phrase with a semicolon.
-For example (transitional phrases in bold):
+A conjunctive adverb usually starts with a capital letter and follows a period (full stop), but it is possible to create a smoother transition by replacing the period with a semicolon.
+For example:

 - She broke her toe.
 As a result, the game was cancelled.

 - She broke her toe; as a result, the game was cancelled.